 With Autumn now here we’re all desperately preparing for winter and the cold, wet condition it brings with it.
 For car owners, this can be one of the more concerning times of the year with frost, ice, and road salt all playing havoc with the appearance of vehicles and also damaging the paint in the long term.
-Whether your car lives on the drive or in a garage it’s still important to protect it against these elements, to help ensure that the car is armed when driving or even just sat for long periods of time.
+Whether your car lives on the drive or in a garage it’s still important to protect it against these elements.
 In our opinion, applying car wax before winter is just as important as checking oil, tyre pressure, and lights!

 Clean the Grime